zarthur/CSCC-Android-Mobile-Applications-Notes/week_04/readme.md

 }
 ```

-As parameters to the *onCreate()* method, the *LayoutInflater* is responsible
+Similar to the parameters in the *onCreate()* method, the *LayoutInflater* is
-for creating the view from a specified XML file, the *ViewGroup* specifies
+responsible for creating the view from a specified XML file,
-where the inflated view will be contained, and the *Bundle* contains any state
+the *ViewGroup* specifies where the inflated view will be contained,
-information that can be used to recreate the view.
-The arguments passed to
+and the *Bundle* contains any state information that can be used to recreate
-the *LayoutInflater.inflate()* method specify the layout resource id, the
+the view.
+The arguments passed to the *LayoutInflater.inflate()* method
-*ViewGroup*, and a *boolean* that determines whether or not to add the view
+specify the layout resource id, the *ViewGroup*, and a *boolean* that
-to the parent; we'll specify `false` because we'll add the view in the
+determines whether or not to add the view to the parent; we'll specify `false`
-activity's code.
+because we'll add the view in the activity's code.

 In *onCreateView()*, we can also add listeners to our *EditText* widgets.
 We'll update the *Contact* instance, `mCrime`, when the text in the the